KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 4. Test your access by login in via `ssh <lrz-userid>@login.ai.lrz.de` and then `cd /dss/dssfs04/<your_dir_path>`.
 If you are able to create files here you are good to go for uploading your data and the ML model.
 (Creating files: `touch filename.txt`)

 # Working on the LRZ AI System

+## Basics on working on the LRZ AI System

 **Important** note that after `ssh` login you are on a *login node*.
 This means you can use the command line to execute commands mostly meant to set up your work for later, i.e., downloading a dataset.
 On this *login node* you cannot perform command involving `sudo` or download packages via `apt install`.